cronica-it/docusaurus-chronology/README.md

 ## Add `pageBasePath` to blog plugin configuration

-In Docusaurus the components used to compose the paths are configurable via options like `routeBasePath`, `tagsBasePath`, etc, but in the path used for multi-page lists, the URL was hard-coded as `page`.
+In Docusaurus the URL parts used to compose the pages paths are configurable via options like `routeBasePath`, `tagsBasePath`, etc, but in the path used for multi-page lists, the URL was hard-coded as `page`.

 For consistency reasons, a new configuration option was added, `pageBasePath`, allowing to also configure these paths, a feature useful for example when all paths are translated to local languages.